sublimelsp/LSP/docs/index.md

   "settings": {
     "LSP": {
       "pyls": {
-        "enabled": true, // if you want to enable Python Language Server for current project only "env": {
+        "command": ["/Users/mike/.virtualenvs/pylsp-virtual-env/bin/pylsp"], // example path, adjust it for your use case "enabled": true, // if you want to enable Python Language Server for current project only "env": {
           // example path, adjust it for your use case